Options

 This component provides features to apply animations to this Sprite.
 It is responsible for playing, loading, queuing animations for later playback, mixing between animations and setting the current animation frame to this Sprite.

-blendMode: string | BlendModes
+blendMode: string | number | BlendModes

 Sets the Blend Mode being used by this Game Object.